 Photo from top to bottom: Celtic Kinetic Touring 650, Archipelago and Nordkapp blades.

 Celtic Reef Blade

-The Reef is a large, beefy 750 cm blade designed specifically for Surf conditions.
-This blade design was formerly called the Lendal Mystik.
-It was originally designed specifically for competition surfing by six-time World Medalist, Masters World Surf Champion, Neil Baxter.
+The Celtic Reef blade is a large, beefy 750 cm blade designed for the more powerful paddler for lumpy water, play and surf conditions.
+Formerly called the Lendal Mystik, it was originally designed for competition surfing by six-time World Medalist and Masters World Surf Champion, Neil Baxter.
 The thin profile slices through the water with minimal drag, while the full-sized face provides the power needed for breaking out through the surf and for accelerating a boat onto a wave.
-The bottom edge features a rounded outside corner.
-This provides a smooth between rudder and brace for unprecedented control on the face of a big wave.
+The bottom edge features a rounded outside corner, for a smooth transition between rudder and brace for unprecedented control on the face of bigger waves.